 Part of your credit score is based on how much of your available credit you’re using.
 The less you’re using, the better.
 In a perfect world, you’ll be using less than 30% of your credit at any given time.
 That’s overall, but also per credit line.
 So, if you have a credit card with a $1000 limit but an $800 balance, you’re using 80% of that line of credit.
 Pay that one down faster than a card with a $10,000 limit and a $2,000 balance.
 But no matter how you pay down debt, remember to make payments on time, every time.

 If credit card debt is the biggest issue affecting your credit score, you can also look into increasing your credit limits.
 Raising your limits reduces the percentage you’re using.
-But make sure to check with your creditors first to make sure that requesting a limit increase won’t be a hard inquiry on your credit report—and make sure that you’re not tempted to use that extra credit once you’ve got it.
+But make sure to check with your creditors first to be sure that requesting a limit increase won’t be a hard inquiry on your credit report and make sure that you’re not tempted to use that extra credit once you’ve got it.
 You can also look into consolidating your debt to see if it’s a good option for you.

 Play the Long Game

 In the meantime, keep the number of hard inquiries on your credit report to a minimum.
-Hard inquiries happen when you do things like open a new credit card, take out a loan, or try to rent or buy property.
+Hard inquiries happen when you do things like open a new credit card, take out a loan, or try to rent or buy a property.
 Hard inquiries ding your score a few points each time and stay on your credit report for 12 months.
-Too many can be a red flag for lenders, so make sure you’re being discerning about when and why they happen.
+Too many can be a red flag for lenders, so make sure you’re discerning about when and why they happen.

 Don’t beat yourself up for past hardships or mistakes.
 Once you’ve made a plan to improve your credit score, treat it like a game.
 Celebrate streaks of on-time payments.
 Give yourself an inexpensive reward for paying off a credit card.
 And keep going.
 If you can take an honest look at where you are, plan for where you want to be, and chart a realistic course to get there, your score will get to where you need it to be.